 Various platforms offer the ability to invest in an electronic real estate investment trust (eREITs).
 Think of this as a portfolio of properties with a speciality concentration in a region (West, MidWest, South, Coasts).
 The main alternative is a publicly traded REIT, which also offers real estate exposure, but not as focused.

 Related: Real Estate Crowdfunding or REITs

 Best Real Estate Crowdfunding Sites

-After speaking to hundreds of people and doing thousands of hours of research, here are my top five picks for the best real estate crowdfunding sites.
+After speaking to hundreds of people and doing thousands of hours of research, here are my top three picks for the best real estate crowdfunding sites.

 They are determined by the following criteria:

 Fundrise is my favorite real estate crowdfunding sites for non-accredited investors.
 As an investor, you can open an account with as little as $500.
 The Starter Portfolio invests in a mix of real estate projects throughout the country.
 You receive quarterly dividends, plus the opportunity for your investment to grow.